cs1302uga/cs1302-tutorials/refresher/variables.md

 The values that can be assigned to `varName` are `null` and any reference to an object whose type is compatible with `SomeType`.
-In Java, types are compatible if they are the same or if the variable type is a superclass or interface of the object's reference type.
+In Java, types are compatible if they are the same or if the variable type is a superclass or interface of the reference type being assigned.

+When you invoke a constructor using `new SomeClassName()` (or similar), the type of the reference produced by the expression is the same as the class name.
+This reference can be assigned to any compatible variable or returned in any method with a compatible return type.

 ### Common Examples